rafaelcn/algorithms/README.md

 ###  One more thing

-There are other structures that were implemented as University homework, you can find them in the `src/data structures/uni/` folder.
+There are other structures that were implemented as University homework, you can find them under any src folder called as `uni`.